bigcommerce/big-design/.github/PULL_REQUEST_TEMPLATE.md

 ## What?

-Describe what changes you are making. i.e. `Adding additional eslint configs to catch potential bugs.`
+Describe what changes you are making. e.g. `Adding additional eslint configs to catch potential bugs.`

 ## Why?